 What is included in emails, how users are engaging with emails, the length of time between emails, how to separate audiences based on responses or triggers – requires strategy and cannot be cookie-cutter.
 Spend time to map out the program and develop a model that works for your team.

-Imagine being interested in a franchise but not enough where you want to be hounded by a salesperson.
+Franchise prospects can be in a stage where they have interest in a franchise but not enough to engage with a salesperson.
 Users are savvy; they know what happens when they fill out a “contact us” form.
 However, registering for a webinar where they are virtually anonymous is a great way to not only tell your story, but also to do it in a way that is engaging and fun.
 Webinars should be entertaining – you can show videos, tell stories, give information people want to hear.
 Then you can give them the information they need to hear.
 Finally, they can ask questions without feeling like they are committing to a sale.
 We have found webinars to be a highly effective tactic for converting sales – especially now, when a lot of people are working from home.

 Humans love to take quizzes.
 We can’t help it; we want to take a quiz and get the results.
-Consider putting a quiz out there asking, “Are you a good fit for our brand?”
-It will drive people to complete the quiz because they want to know.
+Consider putting a quiz out there.
+It could include a question like “Are you a good fit for our brand?”.
+A quiz such as this will drive people to complete the quiz because they want to know.
 It also feeds information to your team that can help to determine whether a person is a good fit before contact.
 Keep in mind that users expect results, so make sure your response isn’t “You’d be a perfect fit!” to every combination of questions.

 With direct mail, we aren’t talking about old-school flyers that your postal carrier sticks in every mailbox on the street.
 Instead, franchise development campaigns are more strategic and cost-effective, targeting the addresses of your leads.
-Maybe you send a postcard when they first fill out your form or a booklet about your brand, like the kind you would hand out at a conference.
+Maybe you send a postcard when they first fill out your form or a booklet about your brand.
+It could be similar to the kind you would hand out at a conference.
 A printed piece has the advantage of being tangible, so a prospect can sit in their own home and flip through it at their leisure, or possibly share the information with their spouse.
 There’s also the novelty factor.
 As email has become more common, you’re less likely to receive a beautifully printed piece in your mailbox every day.
 It’s special.

 Strategic Lead Scoring

-Oh, and on top of ALL that, you can typically score your leads within your CRM/marketing automation platform to help prioritize who to contact first.
-Leads can be scored on different engagement levels or different answers on the quiz or form.
+Oh, and on top of ALL that, you can typically score your leads within your CRM/marketing automation platform.
+This will help prioritize who to contact first.
+It also allows you to score leads on different engagement levels or different answers on the quiz or form.
 For example, if you ask about investment capabilities, you will probably score someone who answers $1 million-plus higher than someone who answers $100,000 to $250,000.
 By setting up scoring in your system, you are prioritizing lead follow-up for your team.
 Another scoring option is based on engagement.
 Every time a lead opens an email, clicks the link, participates in the webinar, etc., you want to add to their score.
 The more engaged someone is, the higher the score and therefore, the warmer the lead.